- What is hydrocephalus in babies?

 - Feed the baby the usual way.
 The baby would have stayed empty stomach for the surgery and would be famished.
 Once the little one regains consciousness, you can resume breastfeeding right at the hospital after getting the doctor’s approval.
 Normal breastfeeding can be continued at home since shunt in the stomach will not interfere with digestion.

-- Do not bathe the baby till stitches are removed.
+- Do not bathe the baby until stitches are removed.
 The doctor may use dissolvable stitches or stitches that are removed later.
-Do not bathe the baby till the incision has been cleared of the stitches.
+Do not bathe the baby until the incision has been cleared of the stitches.
 Removal of the stitches means the skin has closed and is safe to come in contact with water and substances such as soap.

 - Keep the incision area clean and dry.
 Use warm, soapy water to dress the spot regularly and ensure that the wound is dry.
 Learn about shunt care and hygiene from the doctor before leaving the hospital.

 - No strenuous physical activities for some time.
 It takes time for the surgery wounds to heal and the shunt to settle in its place.
-Therefore, a baby should stay away from potentially exerting games and activities for six weeks after surgery (17).
-The baby can go back to daycare after seven days, but should not indulge in anything strenuous.
+Therefore, a baby should stay away from potentially exerting games and activities for six weeks after surgery (16).

 The condition can be easily managed with the help and guidance of the doctor.
 If you are worried about the future of the baby with hydrocephalus, then MomJunction can help.